 The ability to connect to accounting systems such as lexoffice, sevDesk, the 1&1 online accounting system and the Billbee merchandise management system is very useful.
 Generally speaking, sooner or later you are going to need such systems for handling your finances and processes.
 An automated connection saves time and reduces the risk of transmission errors.

 For some European countries and languages, there are services such as Protected Shops, the Händlerbund, or the IT law firm.
 These services provide continuously updated legal texts to make your shop even more resistant to warnings.
 The providers also have interfaces to WooCommerce so the legal texts are automatically updated when the law changes.
 This considerably reduces the time you need to spend on administrative tasks considerably.

-Often the texts are available in different languages and for different European countries even if the service providers are located elsewhere, for example the Händlerbund:
+The texts are partly available in different languages and for different European states, even if the services are based in Germany, like here the Händlerbund:

 Multilingual legal texts are especially helpful if you want to offer your shop internationally.
 Or if you sell to the EU from other countries.

 With some of these providers, you can purchase additional packages including, for example, legal advice or help in case of warnings.
 This may be an alternative to hiring your own law firm and not only an option for smaller online shops.
 In this case, you should make sure that you know exactly which services are covered by the service providers.
 Do they check that the structure of your shop pages complies with the law?
 Or the legal suitability of WordPress plugins?
 Large shops often follow a two-track approach here: they purchase a (more cost-effective) service for processes that can be standardized and, for more complex questions, they then commission a law firm specialized in online law.

 There are some good extensions available that make your WooCommerce Shop as legally secure as possible - but no one can offer you 100% protection.
 You still need to get support from suitable specialist lawyers, especially at the beginning.
 Only they can estimate which additional measures are necessary for your business model.